milesdwilliams15/milesdwilliams15.github.io/research.md

 "Chinese Aid on ICT."
 With Xinle Jia, Lucie Lu, and Yujeong Yang.
 [Working paper for a Special Issue on *Promoting and Protecting Democracy in Times of De-Democratization*]

-"Cooperation or Competitive Equilibrium?
+"Elusive Collaboration?
 The Determinants of Lead Donorship in International Development."
 [Under Review]

 "Does Performance Feedback Increase Flu-Vaccination Rates?
 A Cluster Randomized Trial."
 With Sebastian Jilke, Pompa Debroy, Rebecca Johnson, Michael Wallace, and Vincent Marconi.
 [Working Paper]